BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 The Shift: From Mentors to Monitors

-Today, the “Association with Adults” method is framed in compliance terms:
+Today, the “Association with Adults” Scouting Method is framed in compliance terms:

 • “Two-deep leadership”